 When it comes to building strong credit scores, experience helps.
 Credit scores are designed to evaluate information from your credit history to predict how likely you are to pay on time in the future.
 To do that, they require information about how you’ve handled your accounts in the past.
 If you don’t have much in the way of credit references on your credit reports, you’ll have what’s called a “thin file” and it will be harder to earn a high Read More

 If you are looking for a small business credit card, you’ll probably focus on the benefits and rewards you can earn, as well as the annual fee and interest rate you’ll pay.
 How that card will affect your credit scores probably won’t be top of mind, but it’s worth considering.
-The way a business credit card reports information to the credit bureaus can help or hurt your personal and business credit ratings.
-(See how your business credit cards are impacting Read More
+Having business credit cards that do not report to personal credit can help your personal and business credit ratings.
+(See how your business credit cards are impacting your personal scores Read More

 You pay your bills on time, you don’t have any credit card debt, and overall, you consider yourself fairly responsible when it comes to spending.
 You’re ready to apply for a credit card or loan to help you get your future business off the ground and all of a sudden you hit a road block.
 Your request is denied and, upon further research, you find that you have thin credit file.
 Now what?
 This is a really frustrating situation for Read More